-Contact a car accident lawyer to guide you through the claims process and handle communications with the insurance company as soon as possible.
+Contact an Aiken car accident lawyer to guide you through the claims process and handle communications with the insurance company as soon as possible.
 However, you might find yourself speaking with an adjuster before you have the chance to meet with a lawyer.
 Insurance companies are quick to contact those involved in accidents to catch people off guard and get them to talk while they are still emotional.

 After an accident, you must understand your obligations in speaking with an insurance company whether yours or another party's.
 Saying the wrong thing can negatively affect the outcome of a claim.
 Some might not recover any damages because of the damage they caused when speaking with the insurance company involved with an accident claim.
 Below, we offer a broad overview that covers ten things you should not tell your insurance company after an accident.

 Don't Take Blame